suhailphotos/pariVaha/README.md

 - **Metadata Preservation**: Retain tags, links, and structure during transfer.
 - **Custom Mapping**: Configure how your Notion properties map to Obsidian frontmatter or folders.
 - **Conflict Resolution**: Smart handling of updates and changes on both sides.
-- **Automation Ready**: Integrate taRana into your workflows or CI pipelines.
+- **Automation Ready**: Integrate pariVaha into your workflows or CI pipelines.

 ---

 ## Installation

 ```
-pip install tarana
+pip install parivaha
 ```

 ---